 - Can established mentoring committees be incorporated into this program?

 Yes.
-If an existing mentoring committee, for example related to a K award, is working well and fits the program's description, there is no need to replace that committee.
-Faculty members who have questions about whether an existing committee is sufficient should contact Terry Noah to discuss.
+If an existing mentoring committee, for example related to a K award, is working well and fits the program’s description, there is no need to replace that committee.

 - Who makes sure mentee assessments are completed?

-It is the Faculty member's responsibility to organize the meetings, and to define goals and supply them to the mentoring committee.
+It is the Faculty member’s responsibility to organize the meetings, and to define goals and supply them to the mentoring committee.
 The Primary Mentor is responsible for completing and submitting the assessment form annually, with input from the Faculty member and other committee members.
-In many cases, it has worked well for the Faculty member to draft the report and have it completed by the Primary mentor after the meeting.
+In many cases, it has worked well for the Faculty member to draft the report and have it completed by the Primary Mentor after the meeting.

 - Mentors outside of the Department: how do mentees find them, and what is their incentive for mentoring pediatricians?

 Often, appropriate mentors outside the Department are easy to identify based on the mentee’s work focus.
 If not, Faculty should ask their Division Chief, Terry or others (such as other collaborators) for recommendations.
-The likelihood of a positive response to a request for mentorship is high; mentoring is considered a fundamentally important academic activity by many UNC faculty.
+The likelihood of a positive response to a request for mentorship is high; mentoring is considered a fundamentally important academic activity by most UNC faculty.

 - When putting together my committee, should I first reach out to potential mentors myself?